-- developing policy elements, such as evidence-based standards, model regulations, pricing strategies, funding strategies, and others;
+- developing systems and data that be used by policymakers, such as evidence-based standards, model regulations, pricing strategies, funding strategies, and others;

 - conducting evaluation studies that assess the outcomes of policies using techniques such as experimental designs and econometric modeling; and